JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CSinH"></a>CSinH

-Returns the complex hyperbolic sine of this complex number.
+Returns the complex hyperbolic sine of a complex number.

 ```
 FUNCTION CSinH (BYREF value AS _complex) AS _complex